Darren-Lionardo/Super-Hexagon-Game-Project/README.md

 But the mechanics are there :)

-If you want to try it, you can play it yourself by clicking the "SuperHexagon.exe" file
+If you want to try it, you can play it yourself by downloading the "Full-Released-Game" file.
+After you've done that, click the "SuperHexagon.exe" file on your computer.

 Enjoy!